mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 <img src="images/chapter3/import4.png" class="img-override" />

-When you upload acoustic data, the CSS will analyze the data, check it for errors, and ensure the transcription file matches the uploaded audio filenames.
+When you upload acoustic data, the STT will analyze the data, check it for errors, and ensure the transcription file matches the uploaded audio filenames.
 There are a variety of other checks that are performed that aren't important, but it's good to know that there is some post-processing that needs to occur before you can use the acoustic data set.

-When the CSS finishes analyzing and validating the acoustic data, the *Status* will change to *Succeeded*:
+When the STT finishes analyzing and validating the acoustic data, the *Status* will change to *Succeeded*:

 <img src="images/chapter3/import5.png" class="img-override" />